learn-academy-2021-charlie/week-5-assessment-Trzy426/rails-questions.md

-4. What is the command to generate a Rails model for a meals table with columns named breakfast, lunch, and dinner? in the command console rails generate model Meals breakfast:string lunch:string dinner:string
+4. What is the command to generate a Rails model for a meals table with columns named breakfast, lunch, and dinner? in the command console rails generate model Meal breakfast:string lunch:string dinner:string

 5. What is a migration?
 Why would you use one? migration takes place when a developer update or creates new data on a table. migration is a file that is made and pushed to the schema.

-6. What is the command to generate a migration file? rails db:migrate
+6. What is the command to generate a migration file? rails generate migration action_name_here rails db:migrate

 7. What is the naming convention for generating a Rails model?
-What is the naming convention for the table that is generated with this command? to generate a rails model it will be
+What is the naming convention for the table that is generated with this command? to generate a rails model it will be creating || upper case and singular table || snake case and plural
- **Table column:data type**
+ **Table column:datatype column:data type**

 8. What is the schema file in a Rails application?
 Can you modify the schema directly?
-Why or why not? schema is what organizes the database, no you cannot modify it directly only by migrating in a specific file
+Why or why not? schema is what organizes the database, no you cannot modify it directly only by migrating in a specific file, via commands like db:migrate.

 9. What is the Rails console?
 rails has its own built in console to interact with a database, and apply crud